Zenith-the-realest/school-vault/Notes/Biology/Ecosystems.md

     - The organisms in the ecosystem are the **community,**
     - and the area which they live in is their **habitat.**

-> For example, in a *pond,* the habitat is the pond itself, including the **stones, algae soil and water.** The community includes **frog, fish, insects and plants.** The total number of organisms is the *population.*
+> For example, in a *pond,* the habitat is the pond itself, including the **stones, algae soil and water.** The community includes **frog, fish, insects and plants.** The total number of organisms of each species is the *population.*

 # What groups can organisms be organised into?